ryndaniels/effective-devops/assignments/assign_5.md

 ## Intro to Statsd

-What metrics would be beneficial to have in your environment?
+What metrics would be beneficial to have in your JoeNGo environment?

 * Which metrics would you want to show managers, that would make sense in a business context?
 * Which metrics would make sense in an engineering context, that would be beneficial to engineers trying to improve performance, or debug an issue while on-call?